benguz/thelatepass.org/pages/stuco.md

 {% section .value-props %}

-# Leadership Therapy: A playbook for changing your school.
+# Chief Student: A playbook for changing your school.

 Most student councils feel like party planning committees.